amelielabs/amelie-docs/content/sql/ddl/tables/alter.md

 Currently, the **`ALTER TABLE`** operation cannot be part of multi-statement transactions.

 Operations such as [CREATE INDEX](/docs/sql/ddl/indexes/create) and **`ALTER TABLE ADD/DROP COLUMN`** are blocking but completely parallel.
-Each worker node will create an index for its partitions.
+Each backer worker will create an index for its partitions.

 **`ALTER TABLE ADD/DROP COLUMN`** is a memory-expensive operation that requires at least double the memory size of the original table to complete while the previous table is kept.
 To avoid this